ChainAgnostic/CAIPs/CAIPs/caip-25.md

 When a user wishes to update the authorizations of an active session from within the wallet, the wallet should notify the caller of the changes with a [`wallet_sessionChanged`][CAIP-308] notification.

+If a connection is initially established without a `sessionId` and the wallet later implements `sessionId` support, the wallet can revoke the single session and notify the caller via `wallet_sessionChanged`.
+When the caller seeks to resestablish the session via `wallet_createSession`, the wallet should return a `sessionId` in the response.

 When a caller wishes revoke an active session, it can do so by calling [`wallet_revokeSession`][CAIP-285].
 - When a `sessionId` is returned in the initial `wallet_createSession` response, the caller MUST call `wallet_revokeSession` with the supplied `sessionId` to revoke that session, and may do so with any number of unexpired sessions.
 - When the wallet does not provide a `sessionId` in its initial response, a call to `wallet_revokeSession` revokes the single active session between caller and wallet.